-The Neuro Design Suite (NDS), a state-of-the-art facility for neuroscience research consisting of three major rigs, allow researchers to perform manual and/or automated in vitro, in vivo patch clamping andin vivo extracellular electrophysiology recordings.
+The Neuro Design Suite is a state-of-the-art facility for neuroscience research.
+It consists of three major rigs allowing researchers to perform manual and/or automated in vitro, in vivo patch clamping, and in vivo extracellular electrophysiology recordings.

-The electromagnetically shielded in vivo extracellular electrophysiology rig is constructed with various elements such as Zesis surgical microscopes, impressive 128-channel Tucker Davis Technologies data acquisition system (RZ2), Kopf stereotaxic frames and DC temperature controllers to enable stable, reliable and high-quality recordings.
-A complete LED driver system (Thorlabs) was equipped to this rig as well to facilitate optogenetic in vivo experiment.
+The electromagnetically shielded in vivo extracellular electrophysiology rig is constructed with various elements such as Zeiss surgical microscopes, impressive 128-channel Tucker Davis Technologies data acquisition system (RZ2), Kopf stereotaxic frames and DC temperature controllers to enable stable, reliable and high-quality recordings.
+A complete LED driver system (Thorlabs) was equipped to this rig as well to facilitate optogenetic in vivo experiments.

 Automatic patch clamping devices (autopatchers) are also attached to both in vitro and in vivo patch clamping rigs to obtain high yield and high quality whole cell recordings.

 A mini surgery station, equipped with various types of stereotaxic systems, advanced anesthesia incubation chamber and isoflurane vaporizers, is also available for facilitating in vivo electrophysiology experiments.